This article will teach you how to start a Dollar Store business.

 Step 4: Select Your Supplier

 Call and speak to any supplier you’re interested in, but only if they offer the lowest possible average per-unit prices and an expansive product line.
 Ideally, you only want to deal with one supplier for your store and, obviously, you want them to be cheap.
 If you are a supplier, there are many things you need to consider, such as Third Party Risk.
 Both the buyer and the supplier need to be happy with the price.
+It’s important to make sure that you do consider the third party risk, as this is something which is really important for your business.
+If you need a little bit of extra help in sorting this out then you can use something like this third party risk management system.

 Step 5: Get Retail Prices